 For centuries the sailors were getting ill on their voyages.
-Mysterious sickness would exhaust them, they would get spots on their skin which was becoming pale and after a while it would take their life.
-That was the case until the middle of the 17th century, when they started to get lemon or lime juice with their food and the illness known as scurvy was beaten.
+Mysterious sickness would exhaust them, they would get spots on their skin which was becoming pale, and after a while, it would take their life.
+That was the case until the middle of the 17th century when they started to get citrus fruits like lemon or lime juice with their food and the illness known as scurvy was beaten.
 What those sailors lacked was vitamin C, and citrus fruit has vitamin C in abundance.

 A ship physician Richard Woodal was the first person who successfully cured scurvy with lemons.
-Scientists claim that citrus are best health keepers during the winter days when the body immune system is under pressure from common cold viruses and flu.
+Scientists claim that citrus is the best health keeper during the winter days when the body’s immune system is under pressure from common cold viruses and flu.

 Humans started to cultivate citrus fruits about 4000 years ago due to its sour-sweet pulp that’s very refreshing.
-All citrus originate from Asia and with time it moved to the Middle East and Mediterranean.
-There are three original citrus genes that have been the source of all today citrus fruits, those three are mandarin orange (Citrus reticulata), citron (Citrus medica) and pomelo (Citrus maxima).
-Their crossing created many popular citrus like oranges, grapefruit, lemon or kumquat.
+All citrus originate from Asia and with time it moved to the Middle East and the Mediterranean.
+There are three original citrus genes that have been the source of all today citrus fruits, those three are mandarin orange (Citrus reticulata), citron (Citrus medica), and pomelo (Citrus maxima).
+Their crossing created many popular citruses like oranges, grapefruit, lemon, or kumquat.
 Most of the citrus we eat today are older hybrids, while red oranges and clementines are dated to more modern times.

 Disclaimer: This text is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Dimology – Healthy World are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.